Are Nespresso coffee machines any good?

 Our verdict on Nespresso coffee machines

-Below, we've collated our test results of Nespresso coffee machines, plus our unique brand and reliability ratings, to bring you an at-a-glance guide to Nespresso coffee machines.
+We've collated our test results for individual Nespresso coffee machines, plus our unique brand and reliability ratings, to bring you an at-a-glance guide to Nespresso coffee machines.

-In the table below you will find:
+In the table below you can find out:

-- Number tested - this is the number of machines we have tested since 2010.

-- Average test score - the average test score that these machines received, based on the total number of machines we've tested.

-- Score range - the range of scores of all the machines we have tested, from lowest to highest.
+- Which? test data - how well Nespresso machines do in our coffee machine tests.

-- Brand reliability - we survey members about their various Nespresso machines, asking how and when they broke, and use this to create a rating for this brand's reliability.
+- Brand reliability rating - we survey members about their Nespresso machines, asking if, how and when they broke, and use this to assess how reliable they are.

-- Value for money - based on how our members rated their coffee machines on what they thought of their machine's value for money.
+- Value for money rating - whether Nespresso machine owners feel they got value for money.

-- Customer score – we base this score on how satisfied our members were with their coffee machine and how likely they are to recommend it to a friend.
+- Customer score – based on how satisfied our members are with their coffee machine and how likely they are to recommend it to a friend.

-- Pros and cons - we use what we know about this brand’s coffee machines from testing them to pick out the major pros and cons of these coffee machines.

-Should I buy this brand’s coffee machine? - we deliver a quick verdict on what we think of this brand's machines overall.

-If you already have your mind made up then head straight to our Nespresso coffee machine reviews to help you select the right model for your needs.
+- Our verdict - we sum up our verdict on this brand and whether it's worth buying.

-Which? members can log in now to see the results in the table below.
-If you're not already a member, you can try Which? for £1 to get instant access to these results and all of our product reviews.
+Only logged-in Which? members can unlock all the information in the table below.
+If you're not already a member, you can try Which? for £1 to get instant access.

 |Magimix